rudderlabs/braze-rudder-lambda/README.md

 Following Environment Variables should be created for this function
 *	`rudder_write_key` - WriteKey for the Rudder Source you want to used
 *	`rudder_dataplane_url` - URL where the Rudder Server is running
-*	`rudder_anonymous_id` - Anonymous ID to be used for Rudder events triggered by this Lambda function